robch/book-of-ai/docs/chapter-22-speech-recognition.md

             python3 main.py
             ```

-        ??? example "See the code; learn what it does..."
+        ??? example "See the code; learn how it works..."

             [:material-file-code: main.py](./samples/speech-to-text-py/main.py)